 "It's OK to take a break!"

-It also won't hurt to remind a stressed out person that it's
+It also can help to remind a stressed out person that it's

 OK to slow down, to take a break, and to put themselves first, especially if you've spotted a pattern where they're always working late or taking care of others.